taskcluster/taskcluster-lib-monitor/README.md

     gracefully stopping as well.
  * `mock` - If true, the monitoring object will be a fake that stores data for testing but does not report it.
  * `aws` - If provided, these should be of the form `{credentials: {accessKeyId: '...', secretAccessKey: '...'}, region: '...'}`
- * `streamName` - If provided, this should be the name of a AWS Firehose deliveryStream that can be written to with the aws creds
+ * `logName` - If provided, this should be the name of a AWS Firehose deliveryStream that can be written to with the aws creds

 ### Measuring and Counting Things